 Shreya Bose, Technical Content Writer at BrowserStack - August 10, 2020

-In 2020, remote testing is not just a buzzword that is only relevant for freelance testers or the occasional employee working from home once a month.
+Post-2020, remote testing is not just a buzzword that is only relevant for freelance testers or the occasional employee working from home once a month.
 Covid-19 has made remote testing the norm in the realm of software testing.
-Testers, both individuals and organizations are rightfully searching for remote working tools that will allow them to comprehensively test websites and apps while operating from their homes (or wherever they might be).
+Testers, both individuals and working with organizations, are rightfully searching for remote working tools that will allow them to comprehensively test websites and apps while operating from their homes (or wherever they might be).

 At the risk of repeating a cliche, communication is key.
 Remote testing requires much more communication than usual because it takes away people’s ability to walk up to a colleague’s desk or have a quick meeting in the conference room.
 As any team knows, day-to-day contact is absolutely essential to ensure smooth and efficient operations.

 Email is not the best option here since it usually entails delays and does not have the immediacy of instant chat.
 Email is especially unusable when interacting with multiple people.
 Everyone with a job is aware of how a misplaced “Reply All” can cause havoc.

 Moreover, some quick workarounds might require real-time communication, and email might just delay it.

 Slack is a popular platform used for text chats and video calls between teams and individuals in professional settings.
 It has become exceptionally popular and is equipped with numerous useful features – file sharing, huddle, status updates, and integrations with other remote working tools such as Jira and Google Calendar.

 Slack also comes with a clean, intuitive design that makes it easy to navigate.
 Use it to ask and answer questions quickly, schedule one-on-one meetings, or even have a bit of fun through creative non-work-related channels (food, film, anime, books, etc.).
 Slack offers hundreds of unique emojis, which come in handy when one has to get one’s point across (in non-professional discussions, of course).